PavelRiabov/StockTracker/README.md

 ### A simple stock tracking app where you can:
 - monitor the prices of 5 stocks (limit of a free API key provided by Alpha Vantage)
-- add stocks to favorite list (I used UserDefaults to save data)
+- add stocks to favorite list (UserDefaults)
 - view favorite list and remove stocks from favorite list
 - search for ticker
-- build a chart with open, highest and lowest prices (I used 'Chart' for that)
+- build a chart with open, highest and lowest prices (pod Chart)

 ### There are some things to fix:
-- implement Core Data to save data instead of UserDefaults
+- improve network layer
 - fix bugs with adding stocks to favorite list

 First screen